Cannabinol is best known as a byproduct of THC aging.

 How we use CBN

 We blend hemp-derived CBN and CBD in a 1:2 ratio in our CBZ line, in formulations containing little to no THC.
-Our broad-spectrum approach includes infusing terpenes popular for promoting relaxation in aromatherapy.
+Our broad-spectrum approach includes infusing terpenes popular in aromatherapy.